ankit-rathi/Data-Intelligence-Engine/chapters/09_The_Intelligence_Loop.md

 * Through repeated retraining and evaluation, models adapt to changing conditions and maintain predictive reliability.
 * This approach transforms predictive systems from static tools into **dynamic learning systems**.

-While predictive intelligence anticipates potential outcomes, organizations must still determine **how to act on those predictions**.
+**Transition to the Next Chapter**

-The next stage in decision intelligence focuses on translating insights and forecasts into **structured decision processes that guide organizational action**.
+With predictive intelligence in place, organizations can begin applying analytical insights to guide real decisions.
+But turning intelligence into action requires careful design of decision processes.
+The next chapter explores how organizations structure and design decisions so that intelligence can influence outcomes effectively.

 ---